 Integrate a hardware firewall into your system

 Every computer and device in your company needs to have its dedicated software firewall that will prevent malware and viruses from infecting the system, however, having a software firewall in this day and age is no longer enough to keep your company safe.
 The reality is that software firewalls for individual devices need to be optimized and updated regularly, which can create numerous weak points and backdoors for hackers to exploit.
+The same goes for corporate-level firewalls, comments Advanced Firewall Solutions.
+Companies need a tight and secure policy on data safety and hacker attacks, experts add.

 This is why integrating a firewall hardware device into your network is a great way to ensure complete network security for all devices at the same time.
 A hardware firewall is easy to set up and optimize, and it acts as a physical barrier between your network and the outside world.
 It allows for effective traffic filtering, granular control, and provides numerous other features that you can use to keep your company safe across the board.